StackVista/stackstate-docs/configure/security/authentication/file.md

 ### Kubernetes

-To configure file based authentication on Kubernetes, StackState users need to be configured in the `authentication.yaml` file.
+To configure file based authentication on Kubernetes, StackState users need to be added to the `authentication.yaml` file.
 For example:

 {% tabs %}
 {% tab title="authentication.yaml" %}